HariSekhon/Dockerfiles/apache-drill/README.md

 Schema-free SQL Query Engine for Hadoop, NoSQL and Cloud Storage

-Starts a single Apache Drillbit.
+Starts a single Apache Drillbit and maps port 8047.

 If started interactively will drop in to a SQL shell.